- Pets and Animals»

 There have always been, and probably always will be, disagreement among and between trainers, behaviorists, nutritionists, veterinarians, etc.

 The reality check is that success does occur even when using new practices and philosophies that are in conflict with established protocols.
-The new ways work, but so do the old ways.
+Maybe the new ways work, but so do the old ways.
 The more things change, the more they stay the same, as the saying goes.

 As professions become stagnant and overcrowded, they'll continue to reinvent themselves to stimulate economic growth and to appear to be at the cutting edge.
 There will be new studies, new theories, new papers and new curricula.
 But there is one constant that's predictable: since there isn’t much in this world that sits still for very long; today’s cutting edge practitioners will be tomorrow’s affable knuckle draggers.